Sudan III Stain, Saturated Alcoholic

 5. Add two drops of Sudan III Stain, Saturated Alcoholic to the fecal suspension on the slide; mix well.

-6. Add two drops of 36% Acetic Acid Glacial; mix well.
+6. Add two drops of 36% Acetic Acid, Glacial; mix well.

 1. See Procedure Note #3.